cashmurb/cashmurb/README.md

 Right now, I am currently working on:
 - A local home assistant with a personal AI agent
-- An anatomical brain-interface web app that displays my notes and learnings throughout the years
+- An anatomical brain-interface page that displays my learnings (kinda like a mini-obsidian) integrated inside my personal website

 Let's connect!